-The president is responsible for the day-to-day management of the enterprise and shall comply with the guidelines and instructions that the board of directors has laid down for the administration and organisation of the activities.
+The president is responsible for the day-to-day management of the enterprise and shall comply with the guidelines and instructions that the board of directors has laid down for the administration and organisation of the foundation.

 The president is responsible for organising the enterprise in a way that facilitates appropriate and ethical operations.

-The president shall organise training in ethics and implement a system to document completed training activities and monitor compliance with the guidelines.
+The president shall ensure that IFE provides training in ethics and has implemented systems to document completed training activities and monitor compliance with the guidelines.
 The president shall appoint IFE's Ethics Committee.